2020PB/police-brutality/reports/Oregon.md

 ### Police charge protesters with shields | August 25th

-Police charge at a line of protesters with shields.
+Police charge at a line of protesters with shields near SW Jefferson and SW 4th.
 Police use batons to strike protesters repeatedly, then make several arrests.

 tags: arrest, baton, beat, protester, strike

 id: or-portland-330

-geolocation:
+geolocation: 45.5144977,-122.678743

 **Links**